 When you install your cooler, check the float valve setting after one pump cycle.
 This way you can make sure that the float isn’t set too high, which would cause the reservoir of water to overflow.

-Sources: “Installing and Maintaining Evaporative Coolers” Home Energy Magazine Online May/June 1996.
+Sources: “Installing and Maintaining Evaporative Coolers” Home Energy Magazine Online.